-The City of Medford’s Public Works department serves about 80,000 residents in Oregon, and they needed to ensure that the area’s infrastructure is top-notch.
+An Oregon city’s Public Works department serves about 80,000 residents, and they needed to ensure that the area’s infrastructure is top-notch.
 Like in many cities around the world, improving efficiency is sought in the duties they take on.

 Its wastewater division is no exception.
 The department monitors five remote lift stations that report back to a central SCADA system.
 The lift stations move sewage to interceptors that take it to the area’s water reclamation facility.
 Being able to monitor these sites is crucial to ensure that the city’s systems are running correctly and efficiently.